-After our orange-haired Atticus troll carving, we thought it would be fun to carve a female troll.
+A girl troll carving!
+After our Atticus troll wood carving tutorial, we thought it would be fun to create a female troll.
 Meet Tessie, who is also from the Yashkin clan of trolls.

 Tessie stores her cookware in her stone oven, and forgets they are there when she lights a cooking fire.
 This often results in a smoke-filled cave.
 She is not much of a cook anyway (or a housekeeper).
 She much prefers sunbathing.